MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/button.md

 ### Fully disabled button

-A button that uses the disabled attribute will not be focusable, but it is still discoverable by the screen reader while browsing.
+A button that uses the disabled attribute will not be focusable, but it is still discoverable by a screen reader while browsing with the arrow keys.

 {% highlight html %}
 {% include /examples/button-disabled.html %}